 The amount of information on gemstones is staggering and increasing on a daily basis.
 To help you with your search for knowledge Gemstones Advisor has compiled a shortlist of great resources in the field of gemstones and gemstone jewelry.

 An extensive database of minerals and gemstones can be found at The Mineral and Gemstone Kingdom.
 It features most well-known minerals as well as a large number of fairly unknown minerals.
 Every entry includes the scientific properties.
 For those that want eye-candy, a photo gallery is usually included as well.

 The Gemological Institute of America (GIA) is well-known in the world of gemstones and gemstone jewelry.
 Their focus lies on protection of buyers and sellers of gemstones through education of the public and the training of experts.
 Their research of synthetic gemstones and new gemstone treatments is considered the best in the world.

 If you have a question you haven’t been able to find an answer to you can try the Gemology Online forums.
 It is one of the oldest and most renowned forums on gemstones and everything related.

-Of course if you have a question you can also contact us and we’ll find you the answers you need!
+Of course if you have questions you can also contact us.
+We’ll find you the answers you need!